 This is why I was struck by a map created by researchers in the Climate Extremes Modeling Group at Stony Brook University.
 In their report, the first of its kind, Kevin Reed, Alyssa Stansfield, Michael Wehner, and Colin Zarzycki mapped the forecast for Hurricane Florence and placed it side-by-side with a second forecast that adjusted air temperature, specific humidity, and sea surface temperature to conditions without the effects of human induced climate change.
 It’s still a hurricane, but the difference in the size and severity is striking:

 Reports like this are an important reminder that the effects of climate change are here, not off in the future.
 It is also interesting to think about how reports like these could change the way we talk about all kinds of social issues.
-Sociologists know that narratives are powerful tools that can change minds, and projects like this show us where simulation can make for more powerful storytelling for advocacy and social change.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Sociologists know that narratives are powerful tools that can change minds, and projects like this show us where simulation can make for more powerful storytelling for advocacy and social change.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.